Sooner or later, everyone who enters the world of e-learning is confronted with the question: “What is SCORM?

 We recommend that evaluable activities report a numerical value, setting the corresponding values when developing the SCORM package.

-Sometimes the contents made in SCORM are carried out with their own navigation and menus among their contents.
+Sometimes the contents made in SCORM standard are carried out with their own navigation and menus among their contents.

 This is usually not a very good idea.
-The platform where you are going to load the SCORM will generally have its own menu and navigation between contents and the rest of the tools (forums, messaging, chat, etc), which are the ones the student knows.
+The platform where you are going to load the SCORM course will generally have its own menu and navigation between contents and the rest of the tools (forums, messaging, chat, etc), which are the ones the student knows.

 Like the navigation menu, items such as percentage completed, time elapsed can be included.
 All of these are specific to the virtual platform and not to the content itself.